zecerman/pytorch-pipeline/README.md

 # pytorch-pipeline
-A generic pytorch training pipeline than can be adapted to any classification task.
-It has been populated with MNIST data and a simple CNN for example usage.
+My generic pytorch training pipelines than can be adapted to any classification, segmentation or forecasting task.

+The three pipelines have been populated with:
+- Classification: MNIST data and a simple CNN for example usage.
+- Segmentation: TODO
+- Forecasting: TODO